newjersey/navigator.business.nj.gov/content/src/fundings/main-street-micro-business-loan.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: Main Street Micro Business Loan will provide financing of up to
+sidebarCardBodyText: Main Street Micro Business Loan will provide financing of up to
   $50,000 to eligible micro businesses in New Jersey with ten or fewer full-time employees and no greater than $1M in annual revenues.
 ---